Chemistry only- higher tier

 called the molar volume of a gas.

-The table below is almost identical to the one above with the exception of the last column.
-It shows the molar volume, that is the volume occupied by 1 mole of that particular gas.
+The table below is almost identical to the one above with the exception of the last column which shows the molar volume, that is the volume occupied by 1 mole of that particular gas.
 As you can see 1 mole of any gas occupies 24 litres or 25 dm3 at 200C and 1 atmosphere pressure.

 ---|---|---|---|---|